pedromansu/Setup-Talk/README.md

 # Setup-Talk

-Computer Vision implementations and examples for disseminating Data Science through VideoTalk.
+Computer Vision implementations mixed with Deep Learning to disseminate Data Science through VideoTalk.

 1. image.py - Using HaarCascade models with photos.
 2. video.py - Using HaarCascade models with webcam.